ilielucianno/office-network-infrastructure/README.md

 | Cables | Cat6 + accessories | ~80 |
 | **Total** | | **~885–950** |

 All components were purchased with official invoices (VAT included) from suppliers in Cyprus.
+Hardware last updated: **November 2025**.

 ---